Clinton says Russia behind DNC hacking, draws line to Trump

 Trump's "absolute allegiance to a lot of Russian wish-list foreign policy positions" is among the reasons he is unfit to be commander in chief, Clinton, a former U.S. senator, secretary of state and first lady, said in the Fox interview.

-Trump alarmed allies this month when he indicated he might abandon NATO's mutual defense guarantee in the face of potential Russian aggression if members had not paid their bills.
-He also suggested he would consider easing sanctions on Russia and recognizing its annexation of Ukraine's Crimea region.
+Trump alarmed allies this month when he indicated he might abandon NATO's mutual defence guarantee in the face of potential Russian aggression if members had not paid their bills.
+He also suggested he would consider easing sanctions on Russia and recognising its annexation of Ukraine's Crimea region.

 On Sunday, Trump referred to that annexation again in a way that appeared to justify it.
 "The people of Crimea, from what I've heard, would rather be with Russia than where they were," he said on ABC's "This Week."